-Critically for financial investments, monetary policy remains supportive in most regions.
-Negative interest rates have been introduced in the eurozone and Japan, and both the European Central Bank and the Bank of Japan are sustaining their policies of quantitative easing.
-Even in the USA, the Federal Reserve has indicated that any further interest rate rises are likely to be very gradual.
+Monetary policy remains supportive for investment in most regions, with central banks retaining accommodative stances in the UK, Japan and Europe.
+Even in the USA, the Federal Reserve has indicated that any further interest rate rises are likely to be gradual.